Psychologists Singapore

 What does a psychologist do?

-If you experience situational problems (eg health anxiety, conflicts in your workplace or relationships) or personal issues (like lacking balance in eating, sleeping, or moving) – you can seek help from a psychologist.
+At TYHO, psychologists help with situational problems (eg health anxiety, conflicts in your workplace or relationships) or personal issues (like a lack of balance in eating, sleeping, or moving).

-Our psychologists use evidence-based approaches like person-centred therapy and choice theory and reality therapy (CTRT) to help you:
+Our psychologists use evidence-based approaches such as cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), and psychodynamic therapy to help you:

 • Manage your mood